Little Sister Magdeleine of Jesus: Expansion

 In 1951 a foundation was made in a poor district of Rome.
 In Rome the congregation ministers to circus and carnival workers.
 Other communities in Switzerland, Brazil, Morocco, Central Africa, India and Indochina followed.
 By 1953 there were 100 communities with 300 Little Sisters.

 Communities were established in Niger, the Camerouns, East Africa, South Africa and West Africa; also in South America and Mexico.
 On towards Martinique, Cuba, and Haiti.
 In 1952, with the support of Bishop Francis Gleeson, apostolic vicar of Alaska, Hutin established a community in Nome, Alaska.
 In London, they are part of the Hoxton parish in Hackney, where they take ordinary jobs to pay the rent.

 In 1956 Magdeleine crossed into Yugoslavia in her van "the Shooting Star".
 Communities were set up in Poland.
 When on the roads of Eastern Europe she would carry her work on the Constitutions, wrapped in a red scarf which she called ‘the Mother House’.

 1956–1959 Tre Fontane

 1956 Don Sortais, the General of the Trappists of Tre Fontane, Rome, welcomed the Little Sisters to build what would become their Generalate.
 Seminarians from the Roman Colleges helped with the work.

 1960 The Apostolic Visit

 Throughout 1960, an Apostolic Visitor closely examined the progress of the congregation.

-1961 On the first day of the week of prayer for Christian unity, the Visit ended.
+The visit ended in 1961, on the first day of the week of prayer for Christian unity.
 Little Sister Magdeleine was confirmed in her role as foundress and mother of the Little Sisters.